jenkinsci/extended-security-settings-plugin/README.md

 This feature enables the HTTP header `X-XSS-Protection: 1; mode=block` to be sent on all requests which some web browsers intend as a way to automatically block suspected cross-site scripting attacks.
 Several web browsers (e.g., Firefox, Edge, and Chrome) do not support this header.

-## Require Overall/Read for X-Jenkins Header
+## Require Overall/Read for Specific HTTP Headers

-This feature adds a permission check for `Overall/Read` in order to see the Jenkins version in the `X-Jenkins` HTTP header.
+This feature adds a permission check for `Overall/Read` in order to see HTTP headers that have been configured to be filtered.
+This feature is useful for hiding the Jenkins and other software versions present in HTTP headers like `X-Jenkins` and `Server`.
 Various security scanning tools recommend hiding version information advertised this way.
 Note there are numerous other ways to fingerprint Jenkins to deduce which version is running even when this feature is enabled.